The Tidal Disruption Event AT2021ehb: Evidence of Relativistic Disk Reflection, and Rapid Evolution of the Disk-Corona

-The radio behaviour of BH binaries at the Eddington accretion rates might be more relevant to \target (at least in phase B--D).
+The radio behavior of BH binaries at the Eddington accretion rates might be more relevant to \target (at least in phases B--D).
 A few XRBs get above the Eddington limit for brief periods, when they are seen to undergo a sequence of bright radio flares for a short period of time.
-Examples include the 2015 outburst of V404 Cygni \citep{Tetarenko2019} and the ultraluminous X-ray source (ULX) in M31 \citep{Middleton2013}.
-In \target, the slow cadence of our radio follow-up observations does not allow us to rule out the existence of such radio flares, which last for weeks not months.
+Examples include the 2015 outburst of V404 Cygni \citep{Tetarenko2017, Tetarenko2019} and the ultraluminous X-ray source in M31 \citep{Middleton2013}.
+In \target, the slow cadence of our radio follow-up observations does not allow us to rule out the existence of such radio flares, which last for hours to weeks, not months.

 Finally, we note that the evolution of the X-ray properties of \target are different from a few other TDEs.
 For example, \citet{Wevers2021} constructed the log$\lambda_{\rm Edd}$--$\alpha_{\rm OX}$ diagram for AT2018fyk, finding that the 2\,keV (corona) emission is stronger when $\lambda_{\rm Edd}$ is lower.
 Figure~\ref{fig:Lbol_alpha} shows that this is clearly not the case for \target.
-Separately, \citet{Hinkle2021} studied the evolution of AT2019azh on the canonical hardness--intensity diagram (HID), showing that when the X-ray luminosity is higher, the X-ray spectrum is softer.
+Separately, \citet{Hinkle2021} studied the evolution of AT2019azh on the canonical HID, showing that when the X-ray luminosity is higher, the X-ray spectrum is softer.
 Figure~\ref{fig:Lx_HR} shows that \target does not follow this trend either.
 It remains to be seen whether AT2021ehb is peculiar among the sample of optically selected TDEs with significant X-ray spectral evolution.
 To this end, constructing a systematically selected sample and analyzing the multi-wavelength data in a homogeneous fashion is the key.